iancovert/CodeIHS/day5/README.md

 This is basically how computer networks work.
 The edges connecting computers can work in different ways.
 Your computer is probably connected to a device through WiFi, but it could also be connected using an ethernet cable.

 Most communications over computer networks eventually go through physical cables.
-There are different kinds of physical cables, and some modern ones are built to transmit information very quickly - near the speed of light.
+There are different kinds of physical cables, and some modern ones are built to transmit information very quickly – nearly at the speed of light.
 Don't be fooled by the fact that you only ever deal with WiFi: physical cables are an essential part of how computer networks function.

 ## The internet